withastro/docs/src/pages/en/comparing-astro-vs-other-tools.md

 Gatsby v4 supports both Static Site Generation (SSG) with incremental rebuilds, Deferred Static Generation (DSG), and Server-Side Rendering (SSR).
 Astro can build statically via SSG, or deploy to SSR environments via [adapters](/en/guides/server-side-rendering/#enabling-ssr-in-your-project): Deno, Vercel serverless, Netlify serverless and Node.js, with more to come.

 Gatsby requires a custom GraphQL API for working with all of your site content.
 While some developers enjoy this model, a common criticism of Gatsby is that this model becomes too complex and difficult to maintain over time, especially as sites grow.
 Astro has no GraphQL requirement, providing familiar APIs (like `fetch()` and top-level `await`) for data loading close to where the data is needed.
-However, you are free choose to use any server-side or client-side GraphQL libraries with Astro.
+However, you are free to choose to use any server-side or client-side GraphQL libraries with Astro.

 #### Comparing Gatsby vs. Astro Performance